younesfouladi/mini-message-board/README.md

 - **Send a message:** Type and hit send — it appears instantly via optimistic update.
 - **Scroll up:** More messages load on demand for efficiency.
 - **No setup required:** Runs out-of-the-box — no database needed.
+- **No DB:** two Json files are in server's Models folder (db.json - msg.json), that's where data will be saved.

 ---